30+ Income Survey Questions (Ranges, Examples + Best Practices 2026)

 - Prefer not to say

 Monthly framing works better for respondents who are paid hourly, freelance, or have variable income.
-Some people think in monthly terms more naturally than annual.

 3. How many income earners are in your household?